don-ferris/SovrIT-PTI-Platform/README.md

-# SovrIT PTI (Personal/Private Technology infrastructure)
+# SovrIT PTI

-SovrIT is a sovereign, self‑hosted personal IT infrastructure platform designed to return control of your digital life to you.
+SovrIT PTI (Personal/Private Technology infrastructure) is a sovereign, self‑hosted personal IT infrastructure platform designed to return control of your digital life to you.
 Private by default and transparent by design, it replaces reliance on third‑party cloud services with a modular ecosystem you operate yourself — built to be used, understood and maintained by anyone in your home.

 This repository defines the SovrIT Platform: the architecture, design philosophy, and long‑term principles that guide the entire SovrIT ecosystem.
 All SovrIT modules follow the patterns established here.